-I love this area now.
-I call it the butler's pantry, which is a little joke but pretty much describes what we use it for and that it's not in the working part of the kitchen.
-It also has only 18″ counters.
-We think some previous owner had cut out the rectangle to fit a huge microwave (anyone remember those?) and it definitely took away the charm of the area.
+I love this area now which I call it the butler's pantry as a little joke for our cottage.
+But it pretty much describes what we use it for and it's not in the working triangle of the kitchen with only 18" counters.
+We think some previous owner had cut out the rectangle in the deep skirt of the upper cabinets to fit a huge microwave (anyone remember those?) and it definitely took away the charm of the area.

-Cost = $10 (for molding pieces to cover the openings in the bottom cabinets, which you can see in the before picture here)
+Molding pieces to cover the openings in the bottom cabinets, which you can see in the before picture here.